dominicbrauer/dominicbrauer/README.md

 My name is Dominic.

 Currently I am a student in computer science.
-Since I am relatively new to programming, there's not much to see here yet.
-Due to my study, there are several projects I am working on.
+Fun or school projects can be found here 🙈

 ## Things I work with
 <p>